christopherwilches/Autonomous-Trading-System/docs/01_system_architecture.md

-# 01_system_architecture
+# System Architecture

-This section explains how the system is organized at a systems level: what the major components are, what each one consumes and produces, and how the full pipeline runs on a weekly + daily schedule.
+This doc explains how the system is organized: the major components, what each one consumes and produces, and how the pipeline runs on a weekly and daily schedule.

-The system has two rhythms:
+The system has two schedules:

-- a weekly training and group-selection cycle run on the weekend
+- a weekend training + group-selection run
-- a daily execution cycle that generates tickers and trades during the following week
+- a weekday run that generates tickers and executes trades

-The key idea is that the system retrains each week on the most recent 5 trading days, then applies the selected group during the next 5 trading days.
+Each weekend, it trains on the most recent 5 trading days and selects a group.
+That group is then used for the next 5 trading days.

 ---

-## High Level Layers
+## High-Level Layers

-The architecture is easiest to understand in layers.
-Each layer has a clear responsibility and a clean input/output boundary.
+The architecture is organized in layers.
+Each layer has a clear purpose and a clean input/output boundary.

 ### Data Layer
 Responsible for building the weekly datasets and resetting weekly state.